OUTLAOUAIT/Deep-Hybrid-Learning-for-Brain-Tumor-Classification/README.md

 ## Hybred Deep Learning Model

    In this work, I Designed a Hybrid Deep Learning Model which is a mix of pre-trained EfficientNetB0 with dense layers.
 This CNN model retrieved 224 × 224 enhanced MRI image data.
 The dense EfficientNet network has an alternate dense and drop-out layer.
 A dense layer is the basic layer which feeds all outputs from the previous layer to all its neurons, each neuron providing one output to the next layer.
 The drop-out layer is used to reduce the capacity or thin the network during training and avoids the overfitting.

   We begin by adding a drop-out layer followed by a pooling layer, then a drop-out layers to ensure the model runs smoothly.
 The drop-out values are 0.8.
 Finally, I have used a dense layer composed of three fully connected neurons in conjunction with a Softmax output layer to compute and classify the probability score for each class.

+## Results

+  Numerous experimental assessments have been conducted to determine the suggested dense CNN model’s validity.
+All the experimental evaluations have been conducted using a Python programming environment with GPU support.
+First, pre-processing is performed to enhance the contrast in MRI images using max-min normalization and then the images are augmented for training.
+The proposed dense-CNN model activated the augmented tumors for better accuracy.
+The proposed model showed 99.77% accuracy on the testing dataset which is plotted in the next figure :